 Is there something you want to use for class, but aren’t sure if your use is a copyright infringement?
-We’ve put together this checklist to help you distinguish fair use from infringement.
-Use this checklist to determine whether your proposed use of a copyrighted work is appropriate within the scope of fair use.

 The most authoritative source for copyright information is the U. S. Copyright Office.
 Stanford University maintains an excellent resource on copyright and fair use at their Stanford Copyright & Fair Use Center page.

 The University of Tampa policies on intellectual property can be found in the Faculty Handbook, chapter 6, section 10.
 The pertinent passages may also be found in the tab of this guide titled Copyright (for Faculty).

 More copyright resources and tutorials can be found below.

 *The contents in this guide are suggested guidelines and do not serve as legal advice.*

 Center for History and New Media at George Mason University, "Owning the Past," the copyright chapter from Digital History:A Guide to Gathering, Preserving, and Presenting the Past on the Web

 North Carolina State University Libraries, Copyright and Digital Scholarship Center

 Northern Kentucky University Creative Thinking class lessons, films, and activities on plagiarism and copyright awareness for the classroom.

 The University of Texas System, Crash Course in Copyright